 CLASS Roles and Functionality (PATS 7737)

 The appendix below is revised to more accurately reflect roles and associated functions in CLASS.
+More specially, the role of Technical Assistance Librarian (TA Librarian) and State Office were removed from this appendix.
+The role of District Director was moved to the second chart of additional roles, and hand held devises were removed from the appendix.

 Display of Revisions with Changes Highlighted (Word Document)